Additional Articles of the Constitution of the Republic of China: Government reform and reorganization

 The Additional Articles of the Constitution reformed the government of the Republic of China from a parliamentary system to a de facto semi-presidential system.
 The National Assembly is de facto abolished, and its functions are exercised directly by the citizens of the Free area.
 The five-power governmental structure is retained, though it functions closer to the traditional Western trias politica in practice.

 Constitutional referendum

 A 2005 amendment regarding on referendum stated that a constitutional amendment or an alteration of the national territory has to be ratified by more than half (50%) of voters of the Free Area in a referendum after passed in the Legislative Yuan with a three-quarters majority.
 Before that, constitutional amendments and national territory alterations were ratified by the National Assembly.

 Comparison of the governmental structure

 Most of the amendments brought by the Additional Articles focuses on the mechanism of separation of powers among central governmental organs.
 The Additional Articles changed the form of government from parliamentary system to semi-presidential system, enhance the implementation of direct democracy and direct election, reduce the chambers of parliament, and simplify the hierarchy of local governments.

-Articles
+History of amendments

-The Additional Articles of the Constitution has been amended seven times since the 1990s.
+The Additional Articles of the Constitution have been amended seven times since the 1990s.

-Current Additional Articles of the Constitution contains 12 articles: